patriceguyot/ComposeSiren/README.md

 # ComposeSiren

-ComposeSiren is a vst3 plugin that synthesize sounds of siren made by the [Mécanique Vivante][1] company.
-The plugin allows to handle the seven-piece Siren Orchestra: a piccolo, two sopranos, two altos, a tenor and a bass.
+ComposeSiren is a vst3 plugin that synthesize sounds of sirens made by the [Mécanique Vivante][1] company.

+The plugin allows to handle the seven-piece Siren Orchestra:
+- a piccolo,
+- two sopranos,
+- two altos,
+- a tenor
+- and a bass.

+### Using the plugin

 The plugin file, called **ComposseSiren.vst3**, is located in the folder: *builds/MacOSX/*.

+You can **download the plugin directly** with this [link][2].

+You'll find [here][3] more info on how to use the plugin with Ableton Live.

+### Development

-ComposeSiren is currently build with JUCE on macOS as a 64-bit VST3.
+ComposeSiren is currently build with JUCE on macOS as a 64-bit VST3, and currently tested on Ableton Live.

 ### Version history: